ucll-programming/course-material/exercises/04-strings/assignment-parse-position.en.md

   There's a special character separating the two.
   Find its position in the string.
 * Given the index of the separator, you are able to partition the string in a left part (where `x` is stored) and a right part (where `y` is stored).
-* As a last step, you need to convert from string to `int`.
+* As a last step, you need to convert from string to `float`.
 :::